-The Freetronics LeoStick (product page) is a handy break-out board for the ATmega32U4 microcontroller, and was given as a special surprise for attendees of linux.conf.au, the annual Australian Linux conference, as a thankyou from Freetronics and Linux Australia.
-The board is similar to other 32U4 breakout boards with the Leonardo bootloader but with a nice USB stick format and on-board parts, and is based loosely on the pinout and connections of the upcoming Arduino Leonardo reference design for compatibility with the Arduino IDE.
+The Freetronics LeoStick is a handy break-out board for the ATmega32U4 microcontroller.
+The board has a convenient USB stick format, and is based on the pinout and connections of the Arduino Leonardo reference design for compatibility with the Arduino IDE.
 Before you plug in your LeoStick for the first time please read this section of the forum for any updates on installation and use.

 The LeoStick uses the ATmega32u4 microcontroller and works with most Arduino software, and is even electrically (but not physically) compatible with typical expansion shields.
 It provides the same expansion headers as the Leonardo and other models such as the Arduino Uno, but in a different physical layout to match the super-small board.